flipperdevices/flipperzero-firmware/README.md

 It is important to give the devboard some time to load the html files from the Flipper.

+If you have the Marauder firmware on your dev board you may need to enable `Erase All Flash Before Sketch Upload` before flashing.

 ## Todo

 I plan on working on this in my free time.
 Here is my todo list.